kushalzone/SanjaalWeb30/FUTURE_FEATURES.md

 - Filter by wallets
 - Show Token Breaking on LP
 - Calculate Farm Price
-- Support for NFT
+- Support for Staked NFT
+- Support for non-deposited NFTs
+- Include NFT value in the Portfolio Summary
+- Include NFT Yields in the Rewards Detail Page
 - Recent Transactions
 - Make use of logos
 - Pie Chart should have data specific to project only
-- Include NFT value in the Portfolio Summary
--
+- Generalize NetworkProvider file

 Already Implemented:
 - Clear Selection Action